huggingface/hub-docs/docs/hub/spaces-changelog.md

 # Spaces Changelog

+## [2022-05-23] - Spaces speedup and reactive system theme
+- All Spaces using Gradio 3+ and Streamlit 1.x.x have a significant speedup in loading.
+- System theme is now reactive inside the app.
+If the user changes to dark mode, it automatically changes.

+## [2022-05-21] - Default Debian packages and Factory Reboot
+- Spaces environments now come with pre-installed popular packages (`ffmpeg`, `libsndfile1`, etc.).
+    - This way, most of the time, you don't need to specify any additional package for your Space to work properly.
+    - The `packages.txt` file can still be used if needed.
+- Added factory reboot button to Spaces, which allows users to do a full restart avoiding cached requirements and freeing GPU memory.

+## [2022-05-17] - Add support for Streamlit 1.9.0
+- All `1.x.0` versions are now supported (up to `1.9.0`).

+## [2022-05-16] - Gradio 3 is out!
+- This is the default version when creating a new Space, don't hesitate to [check it out](https://huggingface.co/blog/gradio-blocks).

+## [2022-03-04] - SDK version lock
+- The `sdk_version` field is now automatically pre-filled at Space creation time.
+    - It ensures that your Space stays on the same SDK version after an updatE.

+## [2022-03-02] - Gradio version pinning
+- The `sdk_version` configuration field now works with the Gradio SDK.

 ## [2022-02-21] - Python versions
 - You can specify the version of Python that you want your Space to run on.
 - Only Python 3 versions are supported.